 “It’s very rare to have a block of time off in our adult lives,” says Pamela Weinberg, a New York City-based career coach, “so use the time to gain some new skills that can help you in your next job, or to learn something you’ve always wanted to learn but haven’t had the time.”

-Read job descriptions to find out what your target companies are looking for — coding, grant writing, etc. — and use the time you’re unemployed to acquire those skills.
+Read job descriptions to find out what your target companies are looking for — coding, grant writing, or knowledge of specific tools — and use the time you’re unemployed to acquire those skills.
 Take free classes and certification programs to learn new skills.
 You’ll feel more positive and confident, and it will shine through on your application.